-- 1) Provide general guidance to the chapter; - 2) Supervise the selection of other advisory board members; - 3) Regularly attend chapter meetings; - 4) Regularly attend executive board meetings:

-- 5) Be available to meet with individual members who may need guidance; - 6) Attend chapter advisor meetings hosted by the Office of Greek Life. - 7) Maintain close contact with the inter/national organization headquarters and the Office of Greek Life
+- 1) Provide general guidance to the chapter; - 2) Help in the recruitment and selection of other advisory board members; - 3) Regularly attend chapter meetings; - 4) Regularly attend executive board meetings; - 5) Be available to meet with individual members who may need guidance; - 6) Attend chapter advisor meetings hosted by the Office of Fraternity & Sorority Life. - 7) Maintain close contact with the inter/national organization headquarters and the Office of Fraternity & Sorority Life

-As a University Advisor, you are encouraged to:
+As a Faculty/Staff Mentor, you are encouraged to:

 - 1) Meet once a semester with the chapter's academic chair and/or president to talk about academic related issues; - 2) Attend a minimum of two chapter meetings each semester to emphasize academics and your availability as a mentor.
-Please note that most NPHC fraternities and sororities will not permit their University Advisor to attend an official chapter meeting where official voting or taking place.
-You should not be concerned if you are not permitted to attend. - 3) Be available to meet with individual members who may need academic guidance; - 4) Provide guidance to the chapter if they want to develop a speaker series or host a faculty reception or dinner; - 5) Attend any faculty reception the chapter hosts; - 6) Help the chapter formulate academic incentives to reward members who do well academically; - 7) Review the academic achievement of the chapter and determine whether it meets the inter/national's expectations; - 8) Attend one chapter event (other than a chapter meeting) each semester; - 9) Advise chapter and or officers on University-related issues. - 10) Please remember that as a University Advisor, you are not permitted to attend the Ritual of Initiation unless you are a initiated member of the organization.
+Please note that most NPHC fraternities and sororities will not permit their Faculty/Staff Mentor to attend an official chapter meeting where official voting or taking place.
+You should not be concerned if you are not permitted to attend. - 3) Be available to meet with individual members who may need academic guidance; - 4) Provide guidance to the chapter if they want to develop a speaker series or host a faculty reception or dinner; - 5) Attend any faculty reception the chapter hosts; - 6) Help the chapter formulate academic incentives to reward members who do well academically; - 7) May review the academic achievement of the chapter and determine whether it meets the inter/national's expectations; - 8) Attend one chapter event (other than a chapter meeting) each semester; - 9) Advise chapter and/or officers on University-related issues. - 10) Please remember that as a Faculty/Staff Mentor, you are not permitted to attend the Ritual of Initiation unless you are a initiated member of the organization.